RicardoEPRodrigues/Bichux/README.md

 # Bichux
-Shapeshifting endless runner small game
+Shapeshifting endless runner where you must transform to the correct animal to be able to continue your run!

 ## Installation